Jeff Fort: 1959–66

-Around 1959, Fort and Hairston formed the Blackstone Rangers gang at St. Charles.
+Around 1959, Fort and Hairston formed the Blackstone Rangers gang at St. Charles Juvenile Detention Center.
 The Blackstone Rangers originated as a small youth gang along Blackstone Avenue in the Woodlawn area, assembled to defend themselves against other gangs in the South Side.
 Hairston was the gang's leader with Fort as second in command.
 The Rangers fought rival gangs, especially the Devil's Disciples.
 During the early 1960s, Fort earned the nickname "Angel" for his ability to solve disputes and form alliances between the Rangers and other gangs.

 By the mid 1960s, Fort assembled a coalition of 21 gangs with about 5,000 members.
 He organized the coalition under a governing body called the "Main 21", composed of 21 gang leaders or "generals".
 As the Ranger organization grew, it became involved in community and political activism.
 The gang also received support from a Presbyterian minister, Rev. John Fry, who advised Hairston and Fort how to manage their organization.

-Under Rev. Fry's guidance, Fort obtained a charter from the State of Illinois to form a political organization, Grassroots Independent Voters of Illinois, in 1967.
+In 1967, under Rev. Fry's guidance, Fort obtained a charter from the State of Illinois to form a political organization, Grassroots Independent Voters of Illinois.
 Fort's organization applied for and received a US$1 million federal grant from the now-defunct Office of Economic Opportunity to fund a program to teach job skills to gang members.
 The Rangers also received grants and loans from private foundations.

 Unlike many gangs, the Blackstone Rangers were not considered outsiders but had been largely accepted by Chicago society, with Jeff Fort even receiving an invitation from President Richard Nixon, following the 1968 election, to attend the 1969 inaugural ball.
-(Fort declined this invitation, sending his "top man" Mickey Cogwell and one of his "generals" in his stead.)
+Fort declined this invitation, sending his "top man" Mickey Cogwell and one of his "generals" in his stead.

 Black P. Stone Nation

 1966–76

 After Hairston was imprisoned in 1966, Fort assumed command of the Rangers.
 By 1968, he renamed it to the Almighty Black P. Stone Nation or Black P. Stones.
 The Stones engaged in robberies, extortion, and forced recruitment while also acting to keep order in the South Side.
 The Stones also gained control of vice in the South Side, demanding protection payments from prostitution operations and drug dealers.

 In 1969 the jobs program came under investigation amid accusations that grant money was diverted to criminal activities.
 Fort was subpoenaed to testify before a Senate committee.
 Fort introduced himself at the committee hearings and walked out; for this, he was convicted of contempt of Congress.

 In 1972, Fort and two others were convicted of misusing federal funds and Fort was sentenced to five years in prison.
 Fort served two years at the United States Penitentiary, Leavenworth and was paroled in 1976.
 During his time at Leavenworth, Fort converted to Islam and assumed the name Prince Malik.